Gigantua/Chess_BinaryNeuralNetwork/README.md

 # Chess_BinaryNeuralNetwork
 ## Training and Code Emitting Library for Binary Neural Networks

+This is the worlds first fully neural network Chess Movegenerator for pieces like the rook and the bishop and the queen.
+Normally this is solved with hashing or direct calculation - but this repo is the first inference solver.

 Sample code can infer 52Million Queen Moves/s on a random board.
 Implemented layouts are 64x64x1 or 16x32x1

 ### Getting Started